chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 To write a correct loop, all these elements should be considered.
 In the following sections, we will delve into each of them in detail.
 We will focus on single-threaded, algorithmic loops (typical for competitive programming or algorithm exercises).

-I personally think **Loop Invariant** is the most valuable and important thing about a loop that helps programmer implement and reason about the loop.
+**Loop Invariant** is arguably the most valuable and important thing about a loop that helps programmer implement and reason about the loop.
 In a coding interview, if you cannot explain the loop invariant of a particular loop, the interviewer may think you don't understand your code and cannot prove its correctness.

 Asking yourself the following questions and perhaps documenting them in the code comment would be helpful:
 - What's the loop invariant?
 Why it's important to maintain it?